This post was originally published in 2012. I updated the photos in 2020.

 Sometimes you need to get away.
 Sometimes you really don’t have the time or budget for a big get away but that doesn’t change the fact that you and your family need some time away from the rat race to connect with each other, just the four of you – or twenty of you – or however many there are of you.

-I was up against a tight deadline for my book (which will be out in Spring of 2013 – this is the question I get asked the most so I thought I’d go ahead and answer it 🙂 and it seemed like my husband and I had a million things reigning down on us that had to be done right then.
+I was up against a tight deadline for one of my books and it seemed like my husband and I had a million things reigning down on us that had to be done right then.
 One problem – it was summer and, although I know logically that it wasn’t, I felt like the entire summer was passing me by and everyone was enjoying it but me and the “us” of our family.
 So I told him one Friday afternoon “If we don’t get out and go somewhere this weekend I think I’m going to lose my ever loving mind”.

 “Where do you think we could go on such short notice?”
 I made a phone call to one of the most beautiful places on the planet as far as I’m concerned, the Alabama State Lodge on Guntersville lake.
 Talesa answered and I asked if they had any rooms left.
 She said all they had left was one king sized suite.
 Eek, that sounded expensive but I was feeling quite desperate and as I looked up it seemed like the walls of my house had closed in a good 24-36 inches more since before I’d picked up the phone.
 “Well how much is that?”
 I bravely asked, as if I called every day and reserved king suites.